What are the latest findings on the impact of dietary supplements on health, performance, and disease prevention?

 Nutritional Intake and Performance Enhancement

 In the realm of sports, dietary supplements are primarily used to enhance nutritional intake, performance, and muscle mass among athletes.
-Supplements such as vitamins, minerals, amino acids, and other botanical dietary contents are popular among athletes to boost their overall consumption of food and improve performance.
+Supplements such as vitamins, minerals, amino acids, and other botanical dietary contents are popular among athletes to boost their overall consumption of food and improve performance4.
 However, it is crucial to note that many supplements contain banned substances, and their consumption can lead to doping violations.
-Therefore, sports pharmacists play a significant role in educating athletes about the safe use of dietary and nutritional supplements.
+Therefore, sports pharmacists play a significant role in educating athletes about the safe use of dietary and nutritional supplements4.

 Efficacy and Safety of Dietary Supplements